Return Vehicle to Dealer or Manufacturer (Buy Back or Lemon Law)

 The following documents are required if the vehicle is returned under Maryland’s lemon law:

 • Reassigned Maryland title – Make sure that you have properly assigned ownership of the vehicle to the dealer, manufacturer, factory branch, etc., using the Assignment of Ownership section on the back of the title.
-The actual Maryland title certification will be retained in order to re-sell the vehicle.
+The dealer will retain the actual title in order to be able to re-sell the vehicle.

 Under certain circumstances, additional information and/or forms may be required: